Their stand against a war in Syria has pushed their approval up to 20%, which could make a difference in the midterm election

 Usually, this rise in congressional approval would be mitigated by a rise in the president’s approval.
 The president’s and Congress’ approval ratings tend to run in concert with each other, as demonstrated by Jim Stimson.
 That’s why it’s odd to see major gains for either party in Congress when the two branches are controlled by different parties (even if the US senate has a slim Democratic majority).

 When one rises and the other falls, it can lead to historical anomalies.
 Consider 2012: President Obama’s approval was decent, even if not great.
 Congressional approval was at its all time low of 12%.
-And while a host of variables such as gerrymandering and urban packing kept Republican seat losses to a minimum, they lost the national House vote by over a point.
+And while a host of variables such as gerrymandering and urban packing, but all these factors kept Republican seat losses to a minimum, they lost the national House vote by over a point.
 It was the worst loss for the majority party in the national vote for a presidential year House election since 1948.

 For 2014, it may be the opposite.
 Congress’s approval seems to be rising, while the president’s is dropping.
 Presidential approval is, in my opinion, more instrumental in determining the results of congressional elections, so a low Obama approval would be worse for the presidential party than a dropping congressional approval.
 But with congressional and presidential approval in concert against the Democrats, it could provide quite the punch back in the other direction from 2012.